wp-plugins/wordpress-mobile-pack/readme.txt

 *  **device adaptation**, the plug-in has basic recognition of mobile devices and is capable of rescaling images, splitting articles and posts in multiple pages, simplifying style and remove media.
 With the upcoming release of [DeviceAtlas Personal](http://deviceatlas.com/wordpress "DeviceAtlas Personal"), full adaptation will be implemented.
 *  **mobile admin panel**, allows the blog managers to access the admin interface, specifically designed for mobile, with simplified access to the most common features such as editing a post or approving comments.
 *  **mobile ad widget**, easily enable mobile ads with AdMob or mobile Adsense
-*  **barcode widget**, add to your full site a nice barcode that devices with a barcode reader can use to quickly visit the mobile site
+*  **barcode widget**, add to your full site a barcode that devices with a suitable reader can use to quickly visit the front page of the mobile site, or deep link within it

 == Installation ==